tjanczuk/edge/README.md

 ### How to: use external Node.js modules

 You can use external Node.js modules, for example modules installed from NPM.

+Note: Most Node.js modules are written in JavaScript and will execute in Edge as-is.
+However, some Node.js external modules are native binary modules, rebuilt by NPM on module installation to suit your local execution environment.
+Native binary modules will not run in Edge unless they are rebuilt to link against the NodeJS dll that Edge uses.

 To install modules from NPM, you must first [install Node.js](http://nodejs.org) on your machine and use the `npm` package manager that comes with the Node.js installation.
-NPM modules must be installed in the directory where your build system binplaces the Edge.js NuGet package (most likely the same location as the rest of your application binaries), or any ancestor directory.
+NPM modules must be installed in the directory where your build system places the Edge.js NuGet package (most likely the same location as the rest of your application binaries), or any ancestor directory.
 Alternatively, you can install NPM modules globally on the machine using `npm install -g`:

 ```
 C:\projects\websockets> npm install ws